via-edge-ai/meta-mediatek-bsp/README.md

 The layer is defining the following custom MACHINE_FEATURES:
 * `vesper-hat`: Enable the use of the vesper audio hat for the i300 pumpkin board.
-* `screen`: Enable the use of the Raspberry PI display for the i300A pumpkin board.

 ## Known issues